-The other information comprises the information included in the "Statement of Accounts 2019 to 2020", other than the financial statements and our auditor's report thereon.
-The Chief Financial Officer is responsible for the other information.
+The other information comprises the information included in the 'Statement of Accounts 2020 to 2021', other than the financial statements and our auditor's report thereon.
+The Chief Financial Officer is responsible for the other information contained within the 'Statement of Accounts 2020 to 2021'.